404 Keylogger virus removal guide

 How to avoid installation of malware

 You are strongly advised against opening suspicious and/or irrelevant emails, especially those with any attachments or links found them, as this can result in a system infection.
 All downloads must be done via official and verified download channels.
 Additionally, you are advised to activate and update products with tools/software provided by legitimate developers.
 Illegal activation ("cracking") tools and third party updaters should not be used, as they are often employed to distribute malware.
 To ensure device integrity and user safety, it is paramount to have reputable anti-virus/anti-spyware installed.
 Furthermore, this software must be kept updated, used to run regular system scans, and to remove detected threats and issues.
-If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+If you believe that your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

 Screenshot of 404 Keylogger process in Windows Task Manager ("Gperf: generatfect hash function from a key set" - the process name might vary):